SaulSilver/mini-rest-graphql/README.md

 ## Part 1: REST

-Query the products with REST (POST and/or GET) api.
+Query the products with REST (GET) api.

 Query for all products

     /products

-Expected output should be similar to:
+Output is similar to:

 ```
 [